nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/setting-up-your-nuxeo-environment.md

      addon     started    nuxeo-platform-getting-started (id: nuxeo-platform-getting-started-1.0.0)
     ```

-    The installed addons now have the status started.
+    The installed addons now have the status 'started'.

 7. Start the server: